-The greenhouse gas emissions intensity may be calculated as an average for the entire production of fuels occurring during a period of at most one calendar month but may also be calculated for shorter time intervals.
-Where electricity qualifying as fully renewable according to the methodology set out in RED II is used as input that enhances the heating value of the fuel or intermediate products, the time interval shall be in line with the requirements applying for temporal correlation as defined in section 8.3.6.
+The GHG emissions intensity may be calculated as an average of the entire fuel production occurring during a period of, at most, one calendar month, though shorter time intervals are allowed.
+Where electricity qualifying as fully renewable according to the methodology set out in Revised Directive EU/2018/2001 is used as an input that enhances the heating value of the fuel or intermediate products, the time interval shall be in line with the temporal correlation requirements defined in chapter 7.3.6.